 Bloomington is a larger medium-sized city located in the state of Minnesota.
-With a population of 86,435 people and 21 constituent neighborhoods, Bloomington is the fifth largest community in Minnesota.
+With a population of 89,298 people and 23 constituent neighborhoods, Bloomington is the fourth largest community in Minnesota.

 Also of interest is that Bloomington has more people living here who work in computers and math than 95% of the places in the US.

-Bloomington is a very ethnically-diverse city.
+Bloomington is an extremely ethnically-diverse city.
 The people who call Bloomington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bloomington include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Bloomington include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Bloomington is English.
 Other important languages spoken here include Spanish and African languages.